abfaz/Search_Engine/README.md

 1. **Preprocessing of data:**

-  a.
-If you have limited compute resources, you can take a random 30% of the data.
+  - If you have limited compute resources, you can take a random 30% of the data.

-  b.
-Clean: A possible cleaning step can be to remove time-stamps  (Note: Cleaning the Text data is crucial before vectorization)
+  - Clean: A possible cleaning step can be to remove time-stamps  (Note: Cleaning the Text data is crucial before vectorization)

-  c.
-Vectorize the given Subtitle Documents
+  - Vectorize the given Subtitle Documents

-2. Take the user query and vectorize the User Query.
+2. **Take the user query and vectorize the User Query.**

-3. Cosine Similarity Calculation:
+3. **Cosine Similarity Calculation**:

-  a.Compute the cosine similarity between the vector of the documents and the vector of the user query.
+  - Compute the cosine similarity between the vector of the documents and the vector of the user query.

-  b.This similarity score determines the relevance of the documents to the user's query.
+  - This similarity score determines the relevance of the documents to the user's query.

-4. Return the most similar documents
+4. **Return the most similar documents**